Duquesne Whistle: Music video

 Nash Edgerton directed a music video for the song, which debuted on the website of The Guardian on August 29, 2012, 12 days before the release of Tempest.
 The video intercuts footage of Dylan and a group of younger cohorts walking through downtown Los Angeles with a narrative involving a man's disastrous attempt to court a woman on the same city streets.
 The two storylines converge in a final scene where Dylan and his crew literally step over the man's badly beaten body on the sidewalk.
 The video provoked controversy because of its depiction of violence although some defended it on the grounds that it functions as a subversive parody of the romantic comedy genre.

 Chart performance

-The song spent four weeks on the Billboard Hot 100 chart, peaking at number 60 on October 19, 2012.
+The song spent four weeks on the Japan Billboard Hot 100 chart, peaking at number 60 on October 19, 2012.

 Live performances

 Between 2013 and 2018, Dylan played the song 379 times on the Never Ending Tour.
 The live debut took place at the Cruzan Amphitheatre in West Palm Beach, Florida on June 26, 2013, and the last performance (to date) took place at the Newcastle Entertainment Centre in Newcastle, New South Wales, Australia on August 22, 2018.